 The Wildlife Conservation Society (WCS) Climate Adaptation Fund is a program to support projects that demonstrate effective interventions for wildlife adaptation to climate change.
-With funding provided by the Doris Duke Charitable Foundation and managed by the Wildlife Conservation WCS, the WCS Climate Adaptation Fund provided its first $2 million in competitive grants in 2011, its first year of grant-making under this Fund, over $2 million in 2012, and in each year to follow.
-The Fund will provide up to $2.5 million in competitive grants in 2017, with $50,000 to $250,000 allocated per project.
+With funding provided by the Doris Duke Charitable Foundation and managed by the Wildlife Conservation WCS, the WCS Climate Adaptation Fund provided its first $2 million in competitive grants in its first year of grant-making in 2011, and in each year to follow.
+The Fund now provides a total of $2.5 million in grant awards between $50,000 and $250,000 to conservation non-profit organizations each year.

 This resource was featured in the March 22, 2018, ASAP Newsletter.

 "The Wildlife Conservation Society Climate Adaptation Fund provides grant awards to conservation non-profits across the United States to catalyze innovative, science-driven projects responding to the impacts of climate change on wildlife and people.
 The Fund provides a total of $2.5 million in grant awards between $50,000 and $250,000 to conservation non-profit organizations each year."